-- 1.1 This report sets out the proposed work programme for the Education, Children and Young People Overview and Scrutiny Committee for 2023-24, based on the Committee's meeting in June 2023.
-Appendix 1 outlines the topics identified, aims and objectives and the preferred method of scrutiny to achieve these objectives. - 1.2 The report also refers to other topics, which the Committee has identified, for future consideration, and this will be continuously updated during the year.
+- 1.1 This report sets out the proposed work programme for the Education, Children and Young People Overview and Scrutiny Committee for 2023-24.
+Appendix 1 outlines the topics identified, aims and objectives and the preferred method of scrutiny to achieve these objectives and other topics, which the Committee has identified, for future consideration, and this will be reviewed at the member workshop to follow the committee meeting. - 1.2 This report also asks the Committee to reflect on the findings and recommendations of the Governance Review of Birmingham City Council and conduct a review of its future work programme to ensure it aligns with the Council's improvement and recovery priorities.